KEEP ACTIVE WITH LOCAL MOTIVATORS

 Integr8 Dance is best known for its street dance classes which are attended by hundreds of local children every week.

-While the classes are on hold, it has posted up a video for everyone to get active.
-Watch it www.youtube.com/watch?v=Qt1vzLY3RCY and get the whole family moving.
+Classes are on as normal now but it is also offering online dance sessions too.
+Visit www.youtube.com/watch?v=Qt1vzLY3RCY and get the whole family moving.
 Additional street dance sessions will be posted each week.

 GET DAILY MEALS DELIVERED

 The Little Kitchen Company in Kings Worthy is best known for its high-quality catering.

 But it’s now offering local deliveries of freshly-cooked food across Winchester.
 Meals cost £6 each or seven for £40 with a minimum spend of £25.
 Mention Winchester Magazine when booking and get ten per cent off when you spend £40.
 Other companies offering home deliveries of meals include Creative Catering in Easton.

 BOOST A BUSINESS AND ORDER TAKE-OUT

 Lockdown might have ended in Winchester but many older and vulnerable people are still isolated.
 Put a note through your neighbours’ doors offering support if they are unable to get out.